CPRE Hampshire Community Hedge Fund

 Read this advice from the Tree Council on protecting your young hedge.

-Applications accepted until December 2026.
-Projects must be carried out during the hedge planting and laying season, between November and March, and therefore we must receive all invoices by 31st of May 2027.
+Applications are accepted until end of December 2025.
+Projects must be carried out during the hedge planting season, between 1st November and 31st March, and all projects must be complete by March 2026.
+Please note, we require photo evidence of your completed project.

 If you require further information please email hampshirehedge@cprehampshire.org.uk.